 Do not run the printer for long periods of time, ink-jet printers are made for small print jobs, and printing more than a few dozen pages at a time can cause print-head burnout and render your cartridge non-refillable.
 After installing a new or refilled cartridge, print 2-3 test pages to allow the cartridge to settle.

-Maintenance Tips for Laser Printers
+Maintenance & Printing Tips & FAQ for

 When you notice a change in the quality of your/print, ie. patching, streaking, take the toner out and give it a shake.
 This loosens up the toner and evens it out through the drum to allow more printing.
 You can run your toner completely empty.